 These filters stay fresher longer too, usually between three to six months.

-An electrostatic filter uses magnetically charged components to attract.
-These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
+An electrostatic filter uses magnetically charged components to capture.
+These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
 Plus, they’re also 30 times more effective than ordinary filters.

 An electronic air cleaner applies a high-voltage magnetic charge to capture particles.

 Some can eliminate the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And minimize ozone, a known lung irritant, made elsewhere in your home.
+And minimize ozone, a known lung irritant, created elsewhere in your home.